Canada Far and Wide in Circle-Vision 360 at Epcot

 Special Mention: | Highlights Canadian Landmarks |

-Canada Far and Wide
+Canada Far and Wide Review

-There are two ways to locate this attraction.
+Canada Far and Wide is at the back of the Canada Pavilion in the World Showcase at Epcot.
+Given its almost hidden location, it might be difficult for guests to find.
+You can locate the attraction in two ways.
 If you’re coming from the Victoria Gardens side of the pavilion, you’ll cross the bridge that runs alongside a waterfall.
-The walkway dead-ends at the Canada Far and Wide theater.
+The walkway dead-ends at the Canada Far and Wide Theater.

-You’ll find a large covered waiting area with a few seats inside.
+Inside the attraction’s entrance, you’ll encounter a large waiting area with a few seats.
 This space is dark and cool.
 It’s a decent place to shelter if you’re touring the pavilion and it starts to rain.
+However, it’s not a great place for long-term rain because there’s nothing nearby to provide additional shelter after the film is over.

 Since Canada Far and Wide is a Circle-Vision film, you can stand anywhere in the theater and face any direction to see it.
 Given the nature of the film, you may feel you are moving with it.
+Cast members suggest closing your eyes if you experience any dizziness.
+Additionally, you can exit the theater at any time if needed.

-Canadian actors Catherine O’Hara and Eugene Levy provide the new narration for the film.
-The new musical score for the film is by Canadian composer Andrew Lockington.
+Canadian actors Catherine O’Hara and Eugene Levy provide the new narration for the film, which is accompanied by a musical score from Canadian composer Andrew Lockington.
 You may remember that Martin Short provided the narration in the original film.
+Various landmarks include Montreal, Calgary, Vancouver, Ottawa, and landscapes from Canada’s Provinces.

 Some of the drone-recorded scenes in the film are breathtaking.
+Here’s a glimpse of the Canadian Rockies.

 Unfortunately, the film didn’t have me screaming O’Canada.
 But I guess that’s why the new film is called Canda Far and Wide with all the new wide-angle lens technology.